What are some limitations of R and how have you worked around them in your past projects?

 The stringr package in R provides a more consistent and simpler interface for string manipulation.
 The function names in stringr are more intuitive and consistent, and it also handles edge cases more gracefully than the base R functions.

-Suppose you're asked to write a function in R that takes a vector of numbers and returns a new vector containing only the even numbers.
+Suppose you're asked to write a function in R that uses a global variable.
 How would you do it?

 Imagine you need to create a function in R that checks if a number is prime.
 How would you do this?